Search MENU

 What is foster care?

-Foster care is where children or young people are cared for by people who are not their parents or family members.
-Placement with a foster family is usually arranged by Ministry for Children – Oranga Tamariki (OT), the government child protection agency.
-Sometimes the arrangements are made by private agencies such as Barnardos, the Open Home Foundation or an iwi social services agency.
+Ministry for Children – Oranga Tamariki (OT), the government child protection agency, usually arranges placements with foster families.
+Sometimes the arrangements are made by private agencies such as Barnardos, the Open Home Foundation, or an iwi social services agency.

 How does a child enter foster care?

-Sometimes a child’s parents or family make a private arrangement with a family friend.
+Sometimes a child or young person’s family members make a private arrangement with a family friend to provide foster care.
 More often, a child is placed in foster care when:

-• A Family Court Judge decides that the child is in need of care and protection and places them under the custody or guardianship of OT or a non-government welfare agency.
+• A Family Court Judge decides that the child is in need of care and protection and places them under the custody or guardianship of Oranga Tamariki (OT) or a non-government welfare agency;

-• A Youth Court Judge decides that a young person must be cared for by OT until the young person’s court case ends.
+• A Youth Court judge decides that a young person must be cared for by OT until the young person’s court case ends; or

-What sort of arrangements can be made about my care with OT?
+What sort of arrangements can be made about my care with Oranga Tamariki?

-The arrangements are for temporary or extended care:
+Foster care arrangements can be for temporary or extended care:

-An extended care agreement can continue for up to 6 months (if you’re under 7 years old) or 12 months (if you’re 7 years and older).
+• An extended care agreementcan continue for up to 6 months (for children under 7 years old) or 12 months (for children 7 years and older).

 How are foster parents chosen?

-OT try to find foster parents who live not too far from where your parents and family members live.
-They will also try to choose a family that is able to meet your particular needs.
-There aren’t always enough people who are both suitable and able to provide foster care so sometimes it can take OT awhile to find an option that will work for you.
+Oranga Tamariki (OT) try to find foster parents who live not too far from where the child or young person’s parents and family members live.
+They also try to choose a family that can meet the child or young person’s needs.
+There aren’t always enough people who are both suitable and able to provide foster care to children and young people who need it, so sometimes it can take OT a while to find an option that will work.

-How will OT support me with my new foster parents?
+How will Oranga Tamariki support me with my new foster parents?

-When you meet your foster parents for the first time, your social worker should take you to their home and introduce you.
-The social worker should keep in touch with you in the early days of the placement to help you settle in and sort out any problems that arise.
+When a child or young person meets their foster parents for the first time, their social worker should take them to the foster parents’ home and introduce them.
+The social worker should keep in touch with the child or young person in the early days of the placement to help you settle in and sort out any problems that arise.
 After you are settled in, you should receive regular visits from your social worker.

 They should:

-What does arranging an OT placement that gives you continuity mean?
+What does arranging an Oranga Tamariki (OT) placement that gives you continuity mean?

-It means OT must try to find a foster family in the city, neighbourhood or community where you have lived previously.
-To place you where you can continue to have contact with your parents, brothers or sisters, friends and other family members where possible.
-You should be allowed to have your clothes, toys, personal possessions and pets with you wherever possible.
-If possible, you should continue going to the same school.
+It means OT must try to find a foster family in the city, neighbourhood or community where the child or young person has lived previously.
+This means they can continue to have contact with their parents, brothers or sisters, friends and other family members, where possible.
+They should also be allowed to have their own clothes, toys, personal possessions and pets with then wherever possible.
+If possible, they should continue going to the same school.

-How would my identity be respected in a OT placement?
+How would my identity be respected in a foster care placement?

-Your personal identity includes the right to be called by your own name and to be treated as an individual with your own personality and preferences.
-Your cultural identity involves having your nationality and culture recognised, accepted and supported by your foster parents and members of their family and community.
+The child or young person’s personal identity includes the right to be called by their own name and to be treated as an individual, with their own personality and preferences.
+Cultural identity involves having their nationality and culture recognised, accepted and supported by their foster parents and members of their family and community.

 How should my foster family treat me?

-A foster family should provide you with more than just a bed and regular meals.
-You should be accepted as a full member of the new family and not be treated differently from other children in the household.
-The Caregivers Handbook says caregivers should give you a home where you grow up as part of the family.
-Caregivers should send the important message to their foster children that they are loved and valued, and that they belong through positive messages and good modelling.
-Caregivers should offer you support, guidance and understanding.
+A foster family should provide a child or young person with more than just a bed and regular meals.
+They should be accepted as a full member of the new family and not be treated differently from other children in the household.
+Oranga Tamariki’s Caregiver Kete says caregivers should give children and young people a home where they grow up as part of the family.
+Caregivers should send the important message to their foster children that they are loved and valued, and that they belong. through positive messages and good modelling.
+Caregivers should offer support, guidance and understanding.

 Can I still meet with my birth family if I go into foster care?

-You should be able to have direct contact with your parents on a regular basis unless it is shown that such contact is not in your best interests.
-That means you should be able to visit or receive regular visits from your parents or have contact with them by phone, email or text message at regular intervals in most circumstances.
-You will still be a part of your birth family.
+While in foster care, a child or young person is still part of their birth family.
+They should be able to have direct contact with their parents on a regular basis, unless it is shown that this contact is not in the child or young person’s best interests.
+This means they should be able to visit or receive regular visits from their parents, or have contact with them by phone, email or text message at regular intervals, in most circumstances.

 Can I have a room of my own in foster care?